wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

   docker push org/my-service:1.2.3 .
 ```

-This works fine, but still, we manually have to increment the tag.
-What if there is auto-tagging?
+This works fine, but it still requires a new tag every time we are building a new version of image.
+This can be passed manually to job.
+But what if there is auto-tagging?

 First, let's find out the latest tag.
-For finding from GCP the command is:
+Here is the command to find latest image tag from GCP:

 ```bash
   gcloud container images list-tags image-name --sort-by=~TAGS --limit=1 --format=json